How to Map Dublin Core to PREMIS for Archival Objects

 ET.SubElement(fmt_desig, "{%s}formatName" % PREMIS_NS).text = raw_fmt

-# Title(s): emit one <premis:objectName> per value to preserve cardinality.
+# Titles: one objectName per value to preserve DC's repeat cardinality.

 evt = ET.SubElement(root, "{%s}event" % PREMIS_NS)